Vlad-404/travel_experiences/README.md

 * **Description:** After loging in and going to ``My Profile`` page, experiences were shown from all users with ability to add and delete them
     * **How I found it:** By loging in and going to ``My profile`` page
     * **What went wrong:** While deleting commented out code, I accidentally deleted ``for`` loop in ``profile.html`` that filters experiences by user ``{% if session.user|lower == experience.created_by|lower %}``
     * **Resolution:** Went back to Github to compare the code and restored the missing parts.
-Learned that Flask ignores comment markers for its own code.
+Learned that Flask ignores HTML comment markers for its own code.

 [Backt to top](#travel-experiences)